plxity/EMS/README.md

 - Create free account at Nexmo (https://www.nexmo.com/)  for generating API KEY and API SECRET KEY.

-> **Note:** As of now, all the credentials of node-mailer and nexmo API is preset.
+> **Note:** As of now, all the credentials of node-mailer and nexmo API is present.
 In case you want to change them follow the next step.
 Otherwise, skip to next step.

 ```
  Add uri of your mongodb connection for example